product manufacturing life cycle

 The Product Manufacturing Life Cycle refers to the complete process a product goes through inside the factory—from design and development to production, inspection, and final delivery.
 It is different from the general product life cycle, which focuses more on the product’s market journey (introduction, growth, maturity, and decline).In manufacturing, the life cycle is about how well companies manage each stage to reduce errors, save costs, and deliver consistent quality.
 That’s where concepts like the product development life cycle (focusing on design and prototyping) and product life cycle management (PLM) (coordinating data, processes, and teams) come into play.
 Together, these ensure that products are not only created efficiently but also meet international standards and customer expectations.

-The 4 Stages of Product Life Cycle in Manufacturing
+The 6 Stages of Product Manufacturing Life Cycle

-• Growth/Product Development: In this phase, companies move into prototyping and design validation.
-This is often called the product development life cycle, where digital tools like CAD software and 3D scanning speed up testing and refinement.
+• Growth/Product Development: Companies transition to prototyping and design validation during this phase of the product manufacturing life cycle, often referred to as the product development life cycle.
+Digital tools like CAD software and 3D scanning accelerate testing and refinement.

 By aligning every stage with structured product manufacturing life cycle management, businesses can minimize waste, improve sustainability, and deliver greater value to their customers.Read about